-Journey through the stunning ecological, cultural, and spiritual landscapes of the Western Ghats, where the fates of people, wildlife, and deities meet in sacred groves and forest temples.
+Journey through the stunning ecological, cultural, and spiritual landscapes of the Western Ghats, where people, wildlife, and deities meet in sacred groves and forest temples.

-We will journey through the rich ecological, cultural, and spiritual landscapes of the Western Ghats, exploring sacred groves and forest temples where the fate of wildlife, people, and deities meet.
-The Western Ghats region is well known to conservationists as a biodiversity hotspot, home to diverse local ecosystems with an abundance of plant and animal species found nowhere else.
+We will journey through the rich ecological, cultural, and spiritual landscapes of the Western Ghats, exploring sacred groves and forest temples where wildlife, people, and deities meet.
+The Western Ghats region is a biodiversity hotspot, home to diverse local ecosystems with an abundance of plant and animal species found nowhere else.
 The existence of sacred groves in the Western Ghats predates recorded history.
-In sacred groves, remnant forest patches are revered and protected by local communities, and these forests in return provide biological, social, and spiritual benefits.
+In sacred groves, remnant forest patches are revered and protected by local communities, and these forests provide biological, social, and spiritual benefits.

 With more than 13,000 sites documented across India, sacred groves are important at many levels.
 For conservationists, sacred groves can be seen as essential refuges for plants and animals struggling to survive in the face of rampant development and environmental destruction.
 For social scientists, sacred groves are valued as centers for community life.
 For the spiritually inclined, sacred groves transcend earthly bounds, allowing people to commune with gods and other powerful beings that offer protection, enlightenment, absolution, or guidance.

-In this course, we seek to better understand the multifaceted relationship between people and nature, and we will address specific questions about a sustainable future.
-To the conservationist, resource manager, or educator, what is the cost of misunderstanding or ignoring the spiritual dimension of sacred sites?
+In this course, we seek to better understand the relationship between people and nature and will address specific questions about a sustainable future.
+What is the cost of misunderstanding or ignoring the spiritual dimension of sacred sites?
 How can models of sustainability be expanded to include local knowledge and local values?
-From Mount Meru in the Hindu tradition, to the Garden of Eden in the Christian tradition, to the wild haunts of our childhoods, how common are sacred sites and what forms do they take?
 What unique opportunities do sacred sites provide for community participation in environmental stewardship?

 The award-winning Applied Environmental Research Foundation (AERF) is our partner and host in India.
 AERF has worked with communities in the Western Ghats for more than two decades to support groundbreaking work on sacred groves and conservation.